- Student Gateway

 Student Disability Resource Center: Ensuring that students with disabilities receive reasonable accommodations because every student deserves equal access to all aspects of the USC experience.

-Student Health Services: Improving the health and well-being of our Carolina community through highly trained clinicians and staff.
+Student Health and Well-Being: Improving the health and well-being of our Carolina community through highly trained clinicians and staff.

 Navigating the college experience can be a challenge from time to time.
 Our campus community is dedicated to a safe experience for everyone and offers these resources to help.